ArduPilot/ardupilot_wiki/copter/source/docs/introduction.rst

 ===============

 The first thing that you will need is a multicopter with an :ref:`ArduPilot compatible flight controller <common-autopilots>`.
-Here is a list of :ref:`ready-to-fly vehicles <rtf>` to get started with quickly or you may choose to build your own.
+Here is a list of :ref:`ready-to-fly vehicles <common-rtf>` to get started with quickly or you may choose to build your own.

-If you're using Copter on a :ref:`ready-to-fly vehicle <rtf>` then it should come pre-configured and tuned, ready for your first flight.
+If you're using Copter on a :ref:`ready-to-fly vehicle <common-rtf>` then it should come pre-configured and tuned, ready for your first flight.
 We recommend you read the manufacturer's instructions before flying especially the sections concerning safety.
 Then after :ref:`installing the ground station <common-install-mission-planner>` you can likely jump forward to the :ref:`First Flight <flying-arducopter>` instructions.